sage-code/maj/alphabet.md

 # MAJ Alphabet

-Maj alphabet has 26 Latin letters.
-Each letter has associated a unique pronunciations but there are two exceptions: Letter g and letter h have two distinct pronunciations.
-So Maj script have 28 letters.
+Maj alphabet has 26 letters.
+Each letter has associated a unique pronunciation.

 **notes:**
 * the order of letters is different from ISO standard;
-* name if letters start with the letter it represents;
+* letters name start with the letter it represents;
-* each letter represent one sound except `g` and `h`;
-* for handwriting see details on: [script](script.md) page;

 Latin | IPA  | MAJ | Maj Name
 ------|------|-----|-----------